Illustration above copied from King (1887) The Species of Ficus of the Indo-Malayan and Chinese Countries. Reprint 1969.

 Habit: A root climbing liana very similar to Ficus villosa and equally or more hairy in all parts but usually with less side veins.

-Leaf: As with other Section Rhizocladus root climbing figs, most often encountered in the juvenile phase with the lower bathyphyll (juvenile phase) leaves pressed against a trunk.
-The acrophyll leaves measure 4-11 cm long by 1.5 x 5 cm wide and have 4-6 (up to 7) side veins.
-The leaf is hairy along the main veins above and thickly hairy below.
+Leaf: Most easily distinguished by the bathyphyll leaves which are similar to the adult leaves of Ficus excavata.
+The acrophyll (adult) leaves measure 4-11 cm long by 1.5 x 5 cm wide and have 4-6 (up to 7) side veins.
+The leaf is hairy along the main veins above.
+The under-surface has very prominent venation but is largely hairless apart from the main veins.
 The leaf is usually revolute i.e. turned inwards at the edges and is foveolate (pitted) below.

 Range: Sumatra, Java, Borneo.